Alfa Romeo Finance Options

-The cost of the car loan itself is is an important consideration, so make sure you get all the information you need about interest rates and any extra fees and charges.
-It’s always a good idea to use a car loan calculator to get a complete picture of the total amount of interest you will pay and the ongoing repayments you will have to make.
+The cost of the car loan itself is an important consideration, so make sure you get all the information you need about interest rates and any extra fees and charges.
+It’s always a good idea to use a car loan repayment calculator to get a complete picture of the total amount of interest you will pay and the ongoing repayments you will have to make.

 How to decide on finance for your Alfa Romeo

 Some features that will help you decide between lenders include:

 - Interest rate.
 The interest rates vary between lenders and whether or not you’re offering an asset as security.
 Make sure you compare similar loans to ensure the loan you apply for has a competitive rate.

 - Upfront and ongoing fees.
 Be aware of any upfront and ongoing fees, such as application fees or monthly fees, as these can add to the cost of your loan.

 - Repayment flexibility.
 Some lenders will offer you a choice between weekly, fortnightly or monthly repayments so you can tailor your repayments to your pay schedule.

 - Balloon payments.
 This is an amount that is deducted from your principal, usually $5,000 or more, and must be paid at the end of your loan as a lump sum.
 While this can lower your ongoing repayments, it can be a large amount to have to pay at once.
 Balloon payments usually only apply to dealership finance.